 The bottom of the stratosphere is around 10 km (6.2 miles or about 33,000 feet) above the ground at middle latitudes.
 The top of the stratosphere occurs at an altitude of 50 km (31 miles).
 The height of the bottom of the stratosphere varies with latitude and with the seasons.
 The lower boundary of the stratosphere can be as high as 20 km (12 miles or 65,000 feet) near the equator and as low as 7 km (4 miles or 23,000 feet) at the poles in winter.
 The lower boundary of the stratosphere is called the tropopause; the upper boundary is called the stratopause.

-The stratosphere is very dry air and contains little water vapor.
-Because of this, few clouds are found in this layer and almost all clouds occur in the lower, more humid troposphere.
+The stratosphere is very dry air, containing little water vapor.
+Because of this, few clouds are found in this layer.
 Polar stratospheric clouds (PSCs) are the exception.
-PSCs appear in the lower stratosphere near the poles in winter.
-They are found at altitudes of 15 to 25 km (9.3 to 15.5 miles) and form only when temperatures at those heights dip below -78° C. They appear to help cause the formation of the infamous holes in the ozone layer by "encouraging" certain chemical reactions that destroy ozone.
-PSCs are also called nacreous clouds.
+PSCs (also called nacreous clouds) appear in the lower stratosphere near the poles in winter.
+Made of ice, they are found at altitudes of 15 to 25 km (9.3 to 15.5 miles) and form only when temperatures at those heights dip below -78° C. They appear to help cause the formation of the infamous holes in the ozone layer by "encouraging" certain chemical reactions that destroy ozone.

 Due to the lack of vertical convection in the stratosphere, materials that get into the stratosphere can stay there for long times.
 Such is the case for ozone-destroying chemicals called CFCs (chlorofluorocarbons).
 Large volcanic eruptions and major meteorite impacts can fling aerosol particles up into the stratosphere where they may linger for months or years, sometimes altering Earth's global climate.
 Rocket launches inject exhaust gases into the stratosphere, producing uncertain consequences.